Jason Stanton: Playing career

 Stanton played rugby league for Lebanon at the 2000 World Cup.

 Stanton played for Lebanon rugby league sevens in 2006.
 Lebanon won the Orara Valley 7's beating Fiji in the final.
 Stanton was awarded runner up player of the tournament.

 Coaching career

 In 2009, Stanton coached the Australian women's rugby sevens team to victory in the 2009 Rugby World Cup Sevens' inaugural women's tournament.

 He served as a skills coach to the Queensland Reds in 2009.

-Stanton served as a consultant coach to the South African rugby sevens team from 2008-2011 touring with the team in 2010 & 2011.
+Stanton served as a consultant coach to the South African rugby sevens team from 2008 to 2011 touring with the team in 2010 & 2011.

 Stanton established the Cronulla Sharks NRL Women's program and was Head Coach of the Women's team (NRL).
 He is also a consultant for Stormers rugby union side (Super XV Rugby).

 Stanton recently served as Assistant Coach for the NZ Kiwi Ferns in the 2017 Women's Rugby League World Cup.